Support Home Educational Resources Classic Psychology Tasks Flanker Task

 How does it work in Gorilla?

 You can try out and clone our sample of the Flanker task.
-We have a standard version with arrows and a gamified version in an under-water setting.
+We have a standard version and a gamified version in an under-water setting with animations.
 Of course, you can also tweak these samples, use your own stimuli, and change the feedback, for example.

 Are there any papers Gorilla users have written using the Flanker task?